BalancerMaxis/AuraRegistry/README.md

 `getPidFromGauge(gauge)` looks up gauge in poolList and returns the pid

+`removeShutdownGauge(pid)` removes the mapping in poolList if booster.poolInfo(pid).shutdown ==true and supplied pid matches the stored pid

 Some notes:
 * Upon deployment, someone will have to populate poolList with all the gauges.